Elliott-Crosby/Nodea-MVP-2.1/WEB_SEARCH_SETUP.md

 - "Search for information about climate change"

 The system will automatically use web search when it detects the need for current information!

+## Security

+- All web search requests are handled server-side only
+- Rate limiting prevents abuse
+- User authentication required for all operations